Close-up of bright red candy spheres, the type of food coloring commonly made with Red 40 dye.

 • Some medications and vitamins (particularly children's formulations)

 It shows up on labels as "Red 40," "Red 40 Lake," or "FD&C Red No. 40."
 The "Lake" version is an oil-dispersible form used in products where you need color in a fat-based medium.
+Many of these same products also contain other additives flagged by the NOVA ultra-processed food classification, where synthetic colors are one of several markers used to identify Group 4 industrial formulations.

 The most significant ongoing controversy around Red 40 involves behavior in children.
 In 2007, a study published in The Lancet found that a mixture of food colorings (including Red 40, along with five other dyes) plus sodium benzoate (a common preservative) was associated with increased hyperactivity in children.